-This 4-day program will run over two sessions, and you are expected to complete an action learning project between sessions that you can apply to your workplace.
+This program will run over several sessions, and you are expected to complete an action learning project between sessions that you can apply to your workplace.

 Whether your unit is at an introductory level or further along at a risk mitigation stage, this program can also be customized for your organization.
 To find out more about how you can make a difference in your workplace, please contact us at firstname.lastname@example.org or 416-736-2100 ext.
 22170.

 Support change in your organization!
 Learn how to turn theory into practice with the new Psychological Health and Safety Standard.

 - Apply tools that can be used to implemented the standard in your organization.

 - Action Learning Project - The opportunity to apply program material to your workplace needs using a mentored approach with our instructor.

 - Learn and interact with your inter-professional peers who are working towards the same goals.